 Core layer stations high end and high throughput switches having modular form factor.
 These are fully redundant devices supporting advanced Layer 3 switching features and dynamic routing protocols.
 A key consideration is to keep the configuration as minimal as possible at Core Layer.

-Due to very high criticality of this layer, design this layer requires high level of resilience in order to recover quickly and smoothly after any network failure event within Core block.
+Due to the very high criticality of this layer, design, this layer requires a high level of resilience in order to recover quickly and smoothly after any network failure event within Core block.

-Below are the key features of core Layer –
+Below are the key features of the Core Layer –

 - High performance and through switching